-At Hitched we’re determined to change this going forward and committed to celebrating incredible Black-owned wedding industry experts – if you’re seeking a Black hair stylist to create the ‘do of your dreams on the day, check out our directory of 100+ Black-owned UK wedding suppliers to follow and support.
+At Hitched we’re committed to celebrating incredible Black-owned wedding industry experts – if you’re seeking a Black hair stylist to create the ‘do of your dreams on the day, check out our directory of 100+ Black-owned UK wedding suppliers to follow and support.
 Bring the following ideas along for inspo or use them as a springboard for doing your own wedding hair - whatever works for you.

 Hair Habits to Start Before Your Wedding Day

 Healthy hair is the ideal starting point for all wedding day hair looks, so how to nourish afro-textured and curly hair types that are often prone to dryness?
 Kash Bishop, stylist and afro specialist at Neville Hair & Beauty, shares his pre-wedding hair timeline and strategy:

 “Begin weekly strengthening protein treatments at least two months prior to your wedding day.
 This will inject moisture back into the hair and is even more effective when combined with steaming to allow conditioning treatments to penetrate effectively.